| Return

 water for the tin bath tubs.
 It wasn't very private, but you could get

 cleaner than using a pitcher and basin in your room.
+Near the

 churches in Fredericksburg, you'll find small houses which were only used